openhwgroup/cvw/README.md

 	On the Linux computer where you will be working, log in

 Clone your fork of the repo and run the setup script.
+Change <yourgithubid> to your github id.

 	$ cd
 	$ git clone --recurse-submodules https://github.com/<yourgithubid>/cvw